Our Iowa Heritage Index: Iowa – Rich Stories of Diversity.

 1849 – Iowans Want The Transcontinental Railroad!
 In the late 1840’s, a very determined dreamer/businessman from New York – Asa Whitney – began traveling the country, drumming up public support for his grand idea of a transcontinental railroad that reached to the Pacific Ocean.
 While many wouldn’t think of this project as one to bless the under-served, Whitney’s driving force was to bring people together as one and find creative ways to esteem those who were being overlooked in our society.

-1853 – Opening Doors For The Visually Impaired.
-In 1853, Samuel Bacon came to Iowa City to oversee the newly-formed, state-supported Iowa School for the Blind.
-Over the next nine years, Professor Bacon took this “asylum” – which was perceived as a hospital or poorhouse and made it into a fully-functioning educational center that literally changed the way our society responds to visually-impaired citizens of our state.
+Iowa City: Opening Doors For The Blind.
+In 1853, Samuel Bacon comes to Iowa City to oversee the newly-formed, state-supported Iowa School for the Blind.
+Over the next nine years, Professor Bacon takes this “asylum” – which was perceived as a hospital or poorhouse and makes it into a fully-functioning educational center that literally changes the way our society responds to blind citizens of our state.

 Gov. James W. Grimes – The ‘Wide Awake’ Father Of Republicanism.
 With Grimes – the anti-slavery spokesman – now serving as the Governor of Iowa (1854), the die had been cast – not just here in the Hawkeye State – but across the North.
 Now, it was time for these many anti-slavery voices – groups like the Wide Awakes, the Free Soil Party, and other abolitionist groups to consolidate their strength and focus on the birth of one new political organization – the Republican Party.